Tag Archive for: Medicine

 Episode 4:

-This method increases respiratory movement, allowing for better oxygen diffusion throughout the body and, more specifically, in the brain.
-Finally, mindfulness meditation improves the functioning of the prefrontal cortex, which is responsible for managing emotions.
+This method increases respiratory movement, allowing for better oxygen diffusion throughout the body—and particularly in the brain.
+Finally, mindfulness meditation improves the functioning of the prefrontal cortex, which is responsible for regulating emotions.
 It enhances intuition and creativity while reducing negative emotions such as stress, fear, and anger.

 “Meditation balances the levels of activity in the two hemispheres of the brain.
-This balance promotes harmony between body and mind.
-Meditation is a valuable resource in an era that generates more and more psychosomatic imbalances” – Marc de Smedt, French publisher, writer, and journalist, specialist in meditation techniques and world wisdom.
+This balance fosters harmony between the body and the mind.
+Meditation is a valuable resource in an era that is generating more and more psychosomatic imbalances” – Marc de Smedt, French publisher, writer, and journalist, specializing in meditation techniques and world wisdom.

-Immune booster
+Immune Booster

-Finally, meditation is also valued for its benefits as an immunity booster.
+Finally, meditation is also valued for its benefits as an “immunity booster.”

-In fact, mindfulness meditation affects pro-inflammatory genes, enabling the body to recover more easily after a stressful or anxious situation.
+In fact, mindfulness meditation affects pro-inflammatory genes, allowing the body to recover more easily after a stressful or anxious situation.

 The rest it provides is considered more effective and deeper than that achieved during sleep.
 The body produces fewer waste products thanks to increased oxygenation of the lungs, which in turn affects the hormonal, vascular, and muscular systems.
-This leads to a boost in immunity and a regulation of pain sensitivity.
+This, in turn, leads to a boost in immunity and a regulation of pain sensitivity.

 Did you know?